liaminventions/kindle-transfer/README.md

 # kindle-transfer
-a simple GUI script to quickly send any type of ebook to a Kindle through email.
+a simple GUI script to quickly email any ebook to a Kindle.

 supports `acsm`, `epub`, `pdf`, and `mobi`.

-I made this script because I found it very difficult to read ebooks from the library...
+I made this script because I found reading ebooks from the library very difficult...

-also technically `calibre` does this, but this is just that with nothing else.
+also technically `calibre` does this, but this is just that functionality on its own/

 ## Example